briankoser/sfc-listeners-guide/episodes/0114-superhero-spotlight-on-aquaman.md

   <q class="matt">Through my deep research into the internet, I found a website called 'Wikipedia', and here's what it says:</q>
 </div>

 Daniel says {% work "Batman: The Brave and the Bold" %} Aquaman is best animated version.
-Matt and Ben disagree. <q class="archivist inline">Daniel is correct.</q>
+Matt and Ben disagree. {% arc %}Daniel is correct.{% endarc %}

 Ben Avery gasped out loud at the end of <a href=" http://dc.wikia.com/wiki/Aquaman_Vol_7_16">Aquaman Vol. 17 Issue 16</a>.